GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 color by user events.
 Coloring by user events is also possible in the event timing view.
 As seen below, the draw calls enclosed by the user marker change color to purple.
-The events not enclosed by user markers are shown in gray.
+The events not enclosed by user markers are shown in grey.
 The coloration is only affected by the Push/PopMarker combination; the SetMarker has no effect on the user event color since these markers simply mark a particular moment in time.